fishsizeproject/Course-MLforImageProcessing/3-intro-practice.md

 # Intro Practice: Basics of computer vision with Python

 In this section we will use Python and computer vision libraries such as OpenCV for basic image processing.
+You can access the notebook here.

 <br/>